Kalli/clubster-analysis/src/steps.md

 ---

-Let's now zoom out and look at the "*residency factor*" through the region the different clubs are in.In this chart the box represents the range of the 90% of the clubs within that region, the lines represent the outliers (5th and 95th percentile).
-The blue line denotes the mean or average for that region.
+Let's now zoom out and look at the "*residency factor*" through the region the different clubs are in.
+In this chart the box represents the range of the 90% of the clubs within that region, the lines represent the outliers (5th and 95th percentile).
+The blue vertical line denotes the mean or average for that region.
 You can click each region to see the clubs that belong to it.

 <details>